hiba-emording/sorting_algorithms/README.md

 💡The Lomuto partition scheme is straightforward to implement, but it may not be as efficient as the Hoare partition scheme for certain datasets.

+### 4. Shell Sort - Knuth Sequence 🐚

+- **Function**: `void shell_sort(int *array, size_t size);`
+- **Description**: Sorts an array of integers in ascending order using the Shell sort algorithm, using the Knuth sequence.
+- **Knuth Sequence**: n+1 = n * 3 + 1 (1, 4, 13, 40, 121, ...)
+- **Expected Behavior**: Prints the array each time the interval decreases.

+💡Shell Sort improves on the efficiency of Bubble Sort and Insertion Sort by comparing elements that are far apart, then gradually reducing the gap between elements.
+The choice of gap sequence influences its performance, and the Knuth sequence is one such effective choice.